Mikekuney/run-buddy/README.md

-# run-buddy
+# Run Buddy, Inc

 ## Purpose
-a website that offers fitness trianing services
+A website that offers fitness trianing services.

 ## Built with
 *HTML